-The Center adopted Accounting Standards Update (ASU) 2016-02, Leases, which requires lessees to recognize leases on the statement of financial position and disclose key information about leasing arrangements.
+The Center adopted Accounting Standards Update (ASU) 2016-02, Leases, during the year ended June 30, 2023, which requires lessees to recognize leases on the statement of financial position and disclose key information about leasing arrangements.
 The Center elected not to reassess at adoption (i) expired or existing contracts to determine whether they are or contain a lease, (ii) the lease classification of any existing leases, or (iii) initial direct costs for existing leases.
-As a result of implementation, the Center recognized ROU assets of \$2,776,665 and operating lease liabilities of \$2,776,665.
+As a result of the implementation, the Center recognized ROU assets of \$2,776,665 and operating lease liabilities of \$2,776,665.